niklas-uhl/rust-mpi-rdma/README.md

 # wrapped-mpi
-Simple demo for calling MPI directly from Rust (without any potentially incomplete wrapper)
+Simple demo for calling MPI directly from Rust (without any potentially incomplete wrapper).

+Also, includes a proof-of-concept of safe MPI-RDMA communication.

 # Building and Running
 ```sh